kickingkungfu/project0/README.md

 Web Programming with Python and JavaScript

-My website consists of the four below html webpages:
+My website consists of the five below html webpages:

   index.html - a brief introduction of myself and the other webpages in the project 3DLinux.html - a breakdown of my thoughts on this project and a start off point to develop further